galawaydude/data-place/100 operating-systems/Process Synchronization.md

 ### Counting Semaphores (General Semaphores)

-Basically as I said, semaphores, is basically a variable implemented via a struct or a class
+Basically as I said, semaphores, is basically a variable implemented via a struct or a class, now assume you have multiple resources, you can get x, which is the primitive for the semaphore, and it tell the number of resources available, can take values >0, 0, <0.